Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/probes.md

 Currently, the following use cases are covered by the phasedArrayLinear object definition:

-  - 1D linear array with flat active face.
+  - 1D linear array with flat active face
-  - 1D linear array with curved active face along the primary axis.
+  - 1D linear array with curved active face along the primary axis
-  - 1D linear array with curved active face along the secondary axis.
+  - 1D linear array with curved active face along the secondary axis
-  - 2D linear array with flat active face.
+  - 2D linear array with flat active face
-  - 2D linear array with curved active face along the primary axis.
+  - 2D linear array with curved active face along the primary axis
-  - 2D linear array with curved active face along the secondary axis.
+  - 2D linear array with curved active face along the secondary axis

 #### **elements** array

-The **elements** array lists the elements of a probe and there properties.
+The **elements** array lists the elements of a probe and their properties.

 | Property                         |  Type   | Description                                                                               |
 | :------------------------------- | :-----: | :---------------------------------------------------------------------------------------- |